Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

-We will use this shorthand notation for the variational derivatives for the rest of the paper and exclude the augments when the context is clear.
+for the variational derivatives evaluated at $(u_t, a_t)$ for the rest of the paper when the context is clear.

-An application of the principle of least action results in the following proposition. \begin{proposition} The flow of diffeomorphism $g \in \mathscr{S}^{\Xi}(\operatorname{Diff}(\mathcal{D}))$ is a critical point of the action $S^{\Xi}$ as defined in \eqref{eq:pure EP action} if and only if the following \emph{random} Euler-Poincar\'e equation
+An application of the principle of least action results in the following proposition. \begin{proposition} The flow of diffeomorphisms $g \in \mathscr{S}^{\Xi}(\operatorname{Diff}(\mcal{D}))$ is a critical point of $S^{\Xi}$ as defined in \eqref{eq:EPA action stoch} if and only if the following random-coefficient Euler--Poincar\'e equation with advected quantities

 is satisfied. \end{proposition}